Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

 Google does not have an SLA for how current they keep consumption data within the GCP Console.
 They claim that spend data may not be final for up to 2 days.
 In practice, we see data updated within a few hours of the spend occurring.

-The BCS Portal pulls data from GCP every 30 minutes.
+The Burwood Cloud Portal pulls data from GCP every 30 minutes.

 These two factors need to be considered when setting Budgets.
 If a funded amount is an absolute "do not exceed" value, then the budgeted amount should be reduced in the BCS portal to account for the potential delay in reported spend to stay under that threshold.